wp-plugins/pie-register/readme.txt

 ﻿=== Pie Register ===
 Contributors: genetech

-Tags: register, registration, password, invitation, custom login, ajax login, custom registration, enhance login, enhance profile, custom  logo screen
+Tags: register, registration, password, invitation, custom login, ajax login, custom registration, enhance login, enhance profile, custom  logo screen, user registration
 Requires at least: 3.5
 Tested up to: 3.5.2
 Stable tag: 1.31

-Enhance your Registration Page.
-Add Custom Logo, Password Field, Invitation Codes, Disclaimers, CAPTCHA Validation, Email Validation, User Moderation, Profile Fields and more.
+Enhance default Registration form, Custom logo, Password field, Invitation codes, Paypal, Captcha validation, Email verification, user moderation & more.

 == Description ==
 # Welcome to Pie-Register by Genetech Solutions.

 So you want to have users register and login to your site before they interact with it?
 You need user registration and you don't have to build it from scratch.
 With Pie-Register you can use your logo and color scheme to brand your registration pages to your liking.
 Use this plugin to quickly add custom user registration to your WordPress based blog or site.

 Want your customers to pay for the service you provide?
 The plugin allows you to charge the users when they register with PayPal integration.

 And there is more, you can:

 *   __Send Invitation Codes__
 *   __Use CAPTCHA__
 *   __Email Validation__
 *   __User Profile Moderation__
 *   __User Defined Fields__

 Use the free Pie-Register plugin to easily add features like these to your service; they help you go above and beyond your competitors.
 There are more features to come in the weeks ahead.

 See the plugin features section for complete details.

-## Features
+# Features:

 Pie-Register has great features which you can’t find in any other free plugin.

 **Custom Logo and Color Scheme** Use your own logo and color scheme and get your brand in the spotlight.